 Section~\ref{The regularised trace of $A$} is the centrepiece of our paper.
 After examining the singular structure of the integral kernel $\mathfrak{a}(x,y)$ of $A$ near the diagonal (subsection~\ref{Structure of Aprin near the diagonal}), we devise a regularisation procedure which allows one to define the local and global trace of the asymmetry operator, geometric invariants measuring spectral asymmetry (subsection~\ref{Local and global trace}).
 This yields Theorem~\ref{main theorem 3}.

 In Section~\ref{Challenges in higher dimensions} we briefly elaborate on the challenges involved in extending our results to dimensions higher than 3, and why doing so could be interesting.

-The paper is complemented by a list of notation given at the end of this section, and by six appendices.
-In Appendix~\ref{Exterior calculus} we summarise our notation and conventions on exterior calculus.
+The paper is complemented by a list of notation given at the end of this section, and by seven appendices.
+In Appendix~\ref{Exterior calculus} we specify our notation and conventions on exterior calculus.
+In Appendix~\ref{Basic properties of the operator curl} we provide proofs for the basic properties of the operator curl, summarised in Section~\ref{The operator curl}.
 Appendices~\ref{The spectrum of the Laplacian on a Berger sphere} and~\ref{The spectrum of curl on a Berger sphere} are concerned with spectral theory on Berger 3-spheres: in Appendix~\ref{The spectrum of the Laplacian on a Berger sphere} we recall the definition of a Berger sphere and list the eigenvalues of the Laplace--Beltrami operator, whereas in Appendix~\ref{The spectrum of curl on a Berger sphere} we list the eigenvalues of $\curl$ on a Berger sphere as an illustration of spectral asymmetry, and compute the eta invariant by explicitly examining the eta function for curl.
 In Appendix~\ref{Maxwell's equations and electromagnetic chirality} we examine the relation between the spectral problem for curl and solutions of Maxwell's equations, and discuss the physical meaning of the sign of the eigenvalues of $\curl$.
 In Appendix~\ref{appendix parallel transport} we derive series expansions for the parallel transport maps.
 Finally, in Appendix~\ref{An alternative derivation of formula} we independently verify formula~\eqref{main theorem 2 equation 1}.